Keepin' it in the Family, Nepotism

 Say the phrase "family business" an you either evoke a scream or a cheer.
 Some people have some deep fears of working for a family business.
 It's surely not for everyone.
 In this post, we are going to look at working for a family business from the point-of-view of a few people; unrelated new hire, related new hire, and the boss hiring a family member.

 Timeout!
 Wanting to finally improve the appearance with my current site.
-Thoughts concerning the nice appearance at http://gloucesterwomenshockey.ca?
-Truly a spectacular Gloucester based womens hockey blog that cares if, perhaps wanted within the Ontario vicinity.
+Thoughts concerning the nice appearance at https://www.pc275.com?
+Truly a gifted London ON based real estate agent if, perhaps wanted within the Ontario vicinity.
 Leave a remark.
 With thanks!

 But first, what is "nepotism?"
 Nepotism is simply preferential treatment of a family member or friend over than of someone who isn't.
 This is regardless of merit.

 As a Non-related New Hire